-- Horde Damage: Orc (Blood Fury) and +5% pet damage ; Troll gets Berserking and Bow crit.
-Goblins get a Haste effect and Rocket Jump (a useful escape ability.)
+- Horde Damage: Orc (Blood Fury) and +1% pet damage ; Troll gets Berserking.

 - PVP: Humans effectively have three PvP trinkets and the Undead have useful escapes.

-- Leveling: Trolls for Burst, dmg vs beasts, ranged expertise.
+- Leveling: Trolls for Burst, higher XP from beasts.
 Pandarens for longer lasting rest XP.

-Pandarens (Mists of Pandaria) can be either Alliance or Horde, they choose when they leave their starting area.
+Pandarens can be either Alliance or Horde, they choose when they leave their starting area.
 With the extra rest XP they’re the fastest leveling Hunters.

 - They can put enemies to sleep with a touch of the paw.
 Nice for getting away from them.
 This is very similar to the Rogue’s Gouge ability.